 As pharmacy owners, independent pharmacists practice as both medical practitioners and business owners.
 They provide services like medication therapy management, medication adherence, compounding, and durable medical equipment and they have the freedom to adjust their practice to meet the community’s needs.

-In the competitive field of pharmacy, independent pharmacists must distinguish themselves from big-box stores by using niche concepts and providing customized service to their patients.
+In the competitive field of pharmacy, independent pharmacists must distinguish themselves from big-box stores by using niche concepts and providing customized services to their patients.

 Long-term care pharmacist

 Long-term care pharmacists usually care for a resident population in a setting such as a mental institution, rehabilitation center, urgent care facility, or even correctional institutions.
 Long-term care providers often act as primary care physicians to their populations, providing diagnosis and treatment for common ailments.

 They monitor patient conditions and regulate drug protocols, and they also often provide nutritional support, drug research, and patient counseling as part of their daily routines.